yuraxdrumz/blog/source/_posts/what-are-microservices.md

   * Duplication of code between multiple composers

 ## Wrapping Up

-We saw what are microservices, how they communicate, what do they offer and the different techniques to build them.
 Before rushing to build microservices, remember that there is a lot more to them.

 People say monolith like it is a bad word, when in reality, they talk about the code and that it is coupled, undocumented and not modular.

 It is perfectly fine and desired to run your code on a single server with a single database on a single platform, as long as you keep your code modular.

 Microservices are an **evolutionary step** you need to take as your business needs progress and become more demanding/complex  to the point microservices are helpful and not a burden.